 I come from a family of creative thinkers.
 My father was a photographer when he was not selling insurance policies.
-Growing up, art was everywhere.
+Growing up, art and music was my sanctuary.
 I am especially fond of the human figure.

 Academically, I was every teacher's nightmare.
 I sucked at everything.
 And in keeping with Levin tradition, there was never going to be a sports star in my family.
 Ever.

 Photography and music soothed my pain.
 I found that I was really good at those two things.
 I attended one of the last Ansel Adams Photography Workshops in Yosemite National Park.
 Ansel saved me from falling into some fast-moving water.
 How demeaning it would have been to be the first workshop attendee to be shipped home in a coffin.